HighHarmonics2/livecoding/README.md

 ---

 ### No License
 There is no license.
-Anything here can be used for any purpose, with or without attribution.
+Anything in this repository can be used for any purpose, with or without attribution.